BRaVa-genetics/universal-saige/walkthrough/README.md

 If at any point you run into issues or have any questions please create an issue in this (public) repository.
 You can also email `barney.hill@ndph.ox.ac.uk` or `duncan.palmer@ndph.ox.ac.uk`.

 ## Caution
+> **Warning**

-A few things to be aware of:
+> A few things to be aware of:
-- SAIGE can fail in a variety of ways due to low case count - we don't handle this within universal-SAIGE but step1/step2 failing across an entire phenotype x ancestry is a likely indicator for this
+> - SAIGE can fail in a variety of ways due to low case count - we don't handle this within universal-SAIGE but step1/step2 failing across an entire phenotype x ancestry is a likely indicator for this
-- When running sex-specific phenotypes do not include sex as a covariate.
+> - When running sex-specific phenotypes do not include sex as a covariate.
 This can cause invalid results/crashes

 ## Requirements